ruslankuksa/WeatherApp/README.md

 This app using https://www.worldweatheronline.com API.
 For run this app, create a Keys.plist in project folder and put you API key there.

+If you have any comments or questions, please feel free to email me at elder.dreamer@protonmail.com